seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 In the [previous post]({% post_url 2026-09-12-openai-sphere-packing-digest-part1 %}), I explained the main ideas behind Astra's proof of the optimal Cohn-Elkies LP exponent and the sharp sign-uncertainty constant.
 OpenAI released [Lean formalizations](https://github.com/openai/ten-proofs) accompanying all ten results in the report, including the sphere-packing result.
-Here I dig into the sphere-packing formalization and ask how faithfully it follows the report: what is the same, what is different, but more importantly, what is missing?
+Here I dig into the sphere-packing formalization and ask how faithfully it follows the report: what is the same, what is different, and, more importantly, what is missing?
 My aim is to match the informal statements and proofs with their Lean counterparts.
 Comments inside the displayed Lean snippets are sometimes added for explanation and are not part of the original source.

 ## Overview of the formalization